akroii/Contao-Tipps/README.md

 # Contao ^4.x Tipps
- Some notes of daily work with contao
+ Some notes of daily work with contao.
+Most of them are the results of hours of searching the contao community, looking for a documentation 😐

 ## Installation